vmiklos/turtle-cpm/guide/src/usage.md

 Deleted 1 password
 ```

-You can use `cpm search` to find the password ID.
+Again, you can use `cpm search` to find the password ID.